 I am an expert in the pet food industry and my education in the science of nutrition and experience in the pet food industry for over ten years has equipped me to fulfill my passion of educating pet owners to make healthy, informed choices about what to feed their pets.
 It is my intention to cut through the deception and lies of the multinational companies that own the majority of the most recognized brands of food sold in grocery stores and pet super-stores as well as explain the lack of regulation in pet food labels that allows them to get away with this offensive deception.

 Other dog training experience I have dipped my toes into includes, but is not limited to:

 - Competition Obedience Training

 - Tricks Training

 Perhaps my greatest teachers are my own dogs.
 My first dog, Chewy, who I got when I was twenty, taught me about unconditional commitment and love and illuminated the depths of emotional intimacy that can be shared between two species.
 Chewy died of cancer at the age of twelve, in September of 2009, and he is still teaching me about myself as I learn to love him through his death and beyond.

-My current dogs are Leia, a ten year-old dachshund, Levi, a five year old Australian Cattle Dog (Red Heeler and Chewy’s protige), Telle, a six year old Australian Cattle Dog (Blue Heeler), a sweet blessing that came to us after Chewy’s death, and JJ a rambunctious 1.3 year old yellow lab.
+My current dogs are Leia, a twelve year-old dachshund, Lois a twelve year old mix, Levi, a six year old Australian Cattle Dog (Red Heeler and Chewy’s protige), Telle, an eight year old Australian Cattle Dog (Blue Heeler), a sweet blessing that came to us after Chewy’s death, and JJ a sappy two year old yellow lab.
 They keep me humble and remind me everyday that it is much easier to be consistent with other people’s dogs than it is your own!